yodrew/yodrew.github.io/_pages/air.md

 The short version is 168 x 266 x 84 thick.
 If an even smaller vent is required:

 - use thin cardboard
-	- slide all baffles leftward, maintaining 32 (and 34) spacing
+	- slide baffles leftward, maintaining spacing
-	- trim the protruding walls
+	- trim protruding walls
-- use black posterboard for walls instead of cardboard
+- use black posterboard for walls, not cardboard
 - shrink the design proportionally
 - use my old helix-z vent in the zip file